somethingsimade/roblox-ws/README.md

 ws:Send("Hello World!")
 ```

+## Why is the WebSocket table returned separately on the module
+Because, although optional, HTTP is supported by the module.

 ## Can you *create* websockets using the script?
 Not yet, but is a planned feature, for now you can just connect